Narrative Writing for Health Care Professionals

 advocacy narratives” that show how nurses go “above and beyond” to meet patients’ needs.

-This story shows the everyday courage required of clinicians, and the writing process reveals how such acts of advocacy often go unrecognized—and that through writing a clinician can better understand and articulate the importance of his or her work.
+Their stories show the everyday courage required of clinicians, and the writing process reveals how such acts of advocacy often go unrecognized—and that through writing a clinician can better understand and articulate the importance of his or her work.

 We also facilitated a New Jersey Council on the Humanities–sponsored Poetry Heals workshop at UMDNJ, as part of a statewide initiative to bring arts into medical settings.